-Achromatopsia (ACHM) is an inherited condition caused by mutations in one of several genes, the most common being the CNGB3 and CNGA3 genes.
+Achromatopsia (ACHM) is an inherited condition caused by mutations in one of several genes, with the two most common being mutations in either the CNGB3 or CNGA3 genes.
 ACHM is associated with extremely poor visual acuity (most affected individuals are legally blind), extreme light sensitivity resulting in daytime blindness, and complete loss of color discrimination.
 There is no specific treatment for ACHM, although deep red tinted glasses or contact lenses can reduce symptoms of light sensitivity and daytime blindness.

 AGTC is currently developing two separate AAV gene therapy product candidates for the two most prevalent forms of ACHM, caused by either a genetic mutation in the CNGB3 or CNGA3 genes.
 Together, these two genetic mutations account for up to 75% of the ACHM patient population.
 Based on evidence from preclinical data, AGTC is currently conducting two separate Phase 1/2 clinical trials to evaluate the safety and efficacy of AAV gene.

 AGTC is currently conducting two separate Phase 1/2 clinical trials to evaluate the safety and efficacy of AAV gene therapy product candidates in patients with ACHM caused by CNGB3 or CNGA3 mutations.
 If you are a patient, caregiver or healthcare professional and are interested in more information about one of these trials please go to http://achromatopsiatrials.com or to www.clinicaltrials.gov through the links below